My research focus

 I have been switching between academic research and more policy and practice oriented research in Tanzania and Uganda.
 This has been a deliberate choice, which, on the one hand, allows to improve my theoretical and methodological basis and, on the other hand, ensures my research remains relevant and useful.
 In Tanzania (2001-2003), I first worked with an NGO in rural development and then joined REPOA, a renown Tanzanian research institute, doing research on poverty alleviation.
 Thereafter (2004-2011), I joined the Department of Conflict and Development Studies at Ghent University and engaged in doctoral research on the way irrigation water is governed and shared in rural Tanzania.

-In October 2015, I joined the Institute of Development Policy and Management (IOB), a multidisciplinary institute involved in scientific research on development processes, actors and policies, academic teaching and service to the community.
-As a post-doctoral research fellow at the IOB, I study the impact of improved intra household decision making on the sustainability, efficiency and equitability of household farming in sub-Saharan Africa in collaboration with a development partner and an international research institute.
-I was awarded a 24-month Marie Skłodowska-Curie individual fellowship (October 2016-September 2018) to extend this study.
+In October 2015, I joined the Institute of Development Policy (IOB), a multidisciplinary institute involved in scientific research on development processes, actors and policies, academic teaching and service to the community.
+As a post-doctoral research fellow at the IOB, I study the impact of changed intrahousehold decision-making on the sustainability, efficiency and equitability of household farming in sub-Saharan Africa in collaboration with a development partner and an international research institute.
+I was awarded a 24-month Marie Skłodowska-Curie individual fellowship ( October 2016-September 2018) to extend this study.
 I have also been involved in a collaborative project with the International Food Policy Research Institute (IFPRI) in which we randomly varied the gender composition of the messengers and recipients of ICT mediated extension videos in a three by three factorial design to stimulate inclusive sustainable intensification of maize production in Uganda.

 Since 2019, I have joined the Development Economics Group (DEC) at Wageningen University in the Netherlands and I remain an associated post-doctoral research fellow at the IOB.